 seoexpertbrad, “Brad Shaw,” “Brad,” “Blog of SEO expert,” etc.

 And Neutral Keywords: “Click here”, “website”, “here”, etc.

 Negative SEO with Toxic Domains

-Surely you’ve read “tricks” or “techniques” to avoid a penalty to “moving” your content to another domain and redirecting traffic.
+Admittedly you’ve read “tricks” or “techniques” to reduce penalty risk by “moving” your content to another domain and redirecting traffic.

 If you’ve tried it, you’ve no doubt discovered that penalties were severe and, sooner or later, they affected your new domain.
 And just as with other negative SEO techniques, an adversary can take advantage of this situation to attack you by redirecting a penalized domain to yours, with the intention that the penalty will catch you.